 In accordance with the Administrative Procedures Act, PA 306 of 1969, these appendices "do not have the force of law."
+They are not mandatory and are intended for information only.

 I. SUBSTANCE IDENTIFICATION

 A. Substance:

 Pure lead (Pb) is a heavy metal at room temperature and pressure and is a basic chemical element.
 It can combine with various other substances to form numerous lead compounds.